bens-beacon/midicontroller/README.md

 # Midicontroller

-Control Pod from Line6 with Arduino.
+This is just a small Midicontroller which sends commands from Arduino to Line6 Pod guitar effectdevice.

 ## How does it work?

-To send commands to Pod you can use Pin 1(TX).
+To send commands it will be used Pin 1(TX) on arduino sield.
 The Transmissionspeed is _31250_.

 ## Transferprotocoll